 Same goes for you, if you’ve tried to cook more, but haven’t followed through or stuck to it, your methods may be the reason.
-Not you or your determination, you just need to switch what you’re doing.
+It's not you or your determination, you just need to switch what you’re doing.

 Hate cooking?
 Don’t force yourself to cook

-First off the bat, DON’T FORCE YOURSELF TO COOK THEN.
+First off the bat, DON’T FORCE YOURSELF TO COOK.
 The great thing is that there are so many options for you!
 Frozen meals, semi-fully prepared meals, take-out, grocery store deli, meal delivery kits, etc. The list goes on and on.

 It’s a game changer.

 I’ve heard from many people who cook for one & from many clients that they don’t want to plan their meals because they don’t want to be stuck having to make those foods.

 Why does it have to be don’t plan at all or plan everything and stick to it?